Property prices are continually changing.

-But, of course, there is always a certain amount of risk in real estate.
+But there is always a certain amount of risk in real estate, of course.

-When your home appreciates you have a bigger asset to borrow against, and you'll produce a better profit when you sell.
+When your property appreciates you have a more valuable asset to borrow against, and you'll realize a greater profit when you sell.

-There are various reasons why property values in Austin go up and down.
-So, how will you be sure what you're investing in right now will appreciate over time?
+There are different reasons why property values in Austin move up and down.
+So, how can you be sure what you're buying now will appreciate over time?

-Many are convinced that the economy is the most critical factor affecting real estate appreciation.
+Many think that the economy is the major factor impacting real estate appreciation.

-there are many issues on a national level that influence your house's value: unemployment, interest rates, consumer confidence, and more.
+there are several issues on a national level that change your property's value: unemployment, interest rates, consumer confidence, and more.

-However, your property's value and the features that play the biggest role in its appreciation are specific to the local Austin economy and housing market.
+However, your house's value and the things that play the biggest role in its appreciation are specific to the local Austin economy and housing market.

-So when it comes to holding their value, these areas typically appreciate much more reliably than areas lacking key features.
+So when it comes to holding their value, these areas often appreciate better than others.

-Prior home sales - Are homes on the market 30, 60, or 90 days or even longer?
-Are sellers having to discount much?
+Prior home sales - What's the time on market?
+What was the final sales amount compared to the asking price?
 Some information can be retrieved from public records, but a good agent with access to the local MLS will often be able to provide a more complete picture.

-The local economy - Are local businesses hiring?
-Have companies moved into or away from an area?
-Is there a good blend of business in an area, or does it depend on just one industry?
-Is the mix of commercial and residential zoning changing?
+Economic factors - Have businesses moved into or away from an area?
+Are local companies hiring?
+Is there a good combination of business in an area, or does it rely upon just one industry?